nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 </tr></table>
 <br />

 Each glyph is basically a very compact graphical specification/explanation of the chart, a kind of meta-legend.
-The L-shaped portion indicates which data variables are mapped to the horizontal and vertical dimensions of the surface, (sometimes indicating order with an O character, as in the first figure on the left, ordered by Qt for total quantity), and any additional vertical or horizontal lines outside of that indicates faceting/stacking (lines without a crossbar, as in the lower half of the first image) or cumulative stacking variables (lines with a little crossbar, as in the upper half).
+The L-shaped portion indicates which data variables are mapped to the horizontal and vertical dimensions of the surface.
+Sometimes order is indicated with an O character, as in the first figure on the left, ordered by Qt for total quantity.
+Any additional vertical or horizontal lines outside of that indicates faceting/stacking (lines without a crossbar, as in the lower half of the first image) or cumulative stacking variables (lines with a little crossbar, as in the upper half).
 Note that the horizontal and vertical dimensions are sometimes mapped to X and Y in a 2-d cartesian plot, but sometimes mapped to "Geo" in a map.
-Diagonal lines indicate data variables that are embedded into (Geo in the second impage) or mapped to variables that "jump out" of the page, like color, size, value etc (the diagonal line appears to be missing in the top figure of the first image, and Qt is mapped to size in the second image).
+Diagonal lines indicate data variables that are embedded into (Geo in the second impage) or mapped to variables that "jump out" of the page, like color, size, value etc. The diagonal line appears to be missing in the top figure of the first image, and Qt is mapped to size in the second image.
 There are similar little glyphs for pie charts, maps, ternary charts etc. The third image shows the complex glyph for 90 scaled pie charts overlaid on a map: the X/Y dimensions are geography, and the pie charts are stacked by S for sector, cumulatively scaled by Q for quantity, and then sized by Qt for total quantity, and shaded by S for sector.

 What I find fascinating about these little glyphs is that they are in a way the intellectual ancestors of the code blocks you'll find below, which are used to generate the interactive figures.
 I don't know if Bertin would sketch these glyphs first, then make the charts, or if he drew them on afterwards, but with modern tools like Plotly Express, we can write just a few lines of code which express the same ideas as these glyphs (in rather less ambiguous form) and the figures just appear!
 For those who know how to read the code, it also provides a clear specification of the figure.
 This is possible because the design of these libraries was informed by a line of thinking which originated from this book, i.e. the formalized semiological notion idea that visualization involves a sign-system wherein visual variables (signifiers) are mapped onto data variables (signifieds).
 The little glyphs I mentioned above were part of the explanation of this mapping.
 This line of thinking and its relationship to visualization software was further elaborated in a book called [*The Grammar of Graphics* by Leland Wilkinson](https://books.google.ca/books/about/The_Grammar_of_Graphics.html?id=ZiwLCAAAQBAJ&source=kp_book_description&redir_esc=y) in the 90s, and then embedded into multiple subsequent generations of visualization software since, including Plotly Express.

 ## Data and Setup

 The first step to remaking these figures with Plotly Express was to get the data into a Python-friendly format.
-The dataset nominally contains only a few columns of numbers, but in order to make maps we actually need some geographic data as well!
+The dataset nominally contains only a few columns of numbers, but in order to make maps we actually need some geographic data as well.
 This is sort of implicit in the book, but when working with code, everything must be made explicit.
-This was a little bit of a challenge since french administrative divisions have evolved a little bit since 1967, when the book was published, and the data was from 1954.
-I found [a set of polygons for the boundern boundaries of french departments](https://github.com/gregoiredavid/france-geojson) and modified them as follows, to match the data in the book:
+This was a little bit of a challenge since French administrative divisions have evolved a little bit since 1967, when the book was published, and the data was from 1954.
+I found [a set of polygons for the modern boundaries of French departments](https://github.com/gregoiredavid/france-geojson) and modified them as follows, to match the data in the book:

 1. I undid [the 1964 reorganization](https://fr.wikipedia.org/wiki/R%C3%A9organisation_de_la_r%C3%A9gion_parisienne_en_1964#/media/Fichier:Ile_de_France_departments_1968_evolution_map-fr.svg) of the Paris-region departments by merging departments 91 and 95 into department 78, and merging 92, 93 and 94 into 75.
 2. I then subtracted the present-day department 75 (the city of Paris) from the resulting department 75 and labelled it "P", as in the dataset in the book.
 I believe that Paris was carved out from its surrounding department to avoid department 75 from totally dominating all figures population-wise, although this is not called out in the book specifically.